D-K-E/cuda-raytracer/README.md

 # cuda-raytracer
-Simple Port of Raytracing in One Weekend to CUDA
+Simple Port of Raytracing in Series to CUDA

 This project is largely insipired from
 [Roger Allen's work](https://github.com/rogerallen/raytracinginoneweekendincuda).